CazB67/Weather-Dashboard/README.md

 ![Weather Dashboard](Capture.PNG)

 The application appears as above.
 Type in city name in input box then click search button.
 City weather information appears on the right hand side.
 When the city has been searched it appears as a list below the input box.
-An of the cities listed can be clicked and their relevant city weather information will appear on the right side of the browser.
+Any of the cities listed can be clicked and their relevant city weather information will appear on the right side of the browser.